torqlang/torqlang.github.io/index.md

 > Rust also supports shared state concurrency, but with a twist.
 Rust imposes an ownership model over shared state concurrency.
 The Rust ownership model is not easy, but it is safe ([Crichton et al., 2023](#crichton-w-gray-g-krishnamurthi-s-2023)).
 Rust concurrency organizes code around ownership enforced implicitly by the compiler instead of using explicit language constructs.

+Citations:
+* Behaviors as finite state machines.
+"The events the FSM can receive become the type of message the Actor can receive." ([Akka documentation](https://doc.akka.io/docs/akka/current/typed/fsm.html))
+* The essence of functional programming.
+"Shall I be pure or impure?" ([Wadler 1992](#wadler-p-1992-february), [pdf](https://dl.acm.org/doi/pdf/10.1145/143165.143169))
+* Continuations and Aspects to Tame Callback Hell on the Web ([Leger et al., 2021](#leger-p-fukuda-h-figueroa-i-2021))

-In contrast to the languages previously mentioned, consider the following example written in Torqlang.
-The actor `SimpleMathActor` calculates the number `7` concurrently using three child actors to supply the operands in `1 + 2 * 3`.
+In contrast, consider the following example written in Torqlang.
+The actor `SimpleMathActor` calculates the number `7` concurrently using three child actors to supply the operands in the expression `1 + 2 * 3`.
 This example is an unsafe race condition in mainstream languages.
 However, in Torqlang, this naturally sequential code will always calculate `7`.
 Notice that Torqlang honors operator precedence without explicit synchronization.

+> An actor is delimited using `actor <<configurator>>() in <<statements>> end` and its protocol consists of `ask` and `tell` handlers.

 ~~~
 actor SimpleMathActor() in